ecohealthalliance/ansible-elasticsearch-river-mongo/README.md

 It is meant to be used in conjunction with this [Ansible Elasticsearch Playbook](https://github.com/Traackr/ansible-elasticsearch).

 ## Features
+ * Configures the local mongo database to run as a replica set node.
- * Automatically regenerate Elasticsearch index when its template or the river configuration changes.
+ * Automatically regenerates Elasticsearch river index when its template or the river configuration changes.
  * If the river breaks, you can force the elasticsearch index to be regenerated by adding the parameter `--extra-vars "reindex=true"` when you run your playbook.

 # Set-up Instructions:

+### 0. This assumes you have a mongo instance deployed

 ### 1. Include this role and ansible-elasticsearch in your playbook

-Checkout this project and ansible-elasticsearch as submodules under your playbook's roles directory:
+Checkout this project and ansible-elasticsearch as submodules under your ansible project's roles directory:

 ```
 $  cd roles